 Reed Smith entities

-In the United States and Germany - Reed Smith LLP, a limited liability partnership under the laws of the State of Delaware and Gravity Stack Ltd.
+In the United States - Reed Smith LLP, a limited liability partnership under the laws of the State of Delaware and Gravity Stack Ltd.

 In the UK, one of, depending on our services – Reed Smith LLP, a limited liability partnership registered in England and Wales, Beaufort Trust Corporation Limited and Independent Pension Trustee Ltd (which provide pension and trustee services in the UK), and Reed Smith Corporate Services Limited

-In Greece, France, Dubai and Abu Dhabi, and China - Reed Smith LLP, a limited liability partnership registered in England and Wales
+In France, Dubai and Abu Dhabi, and China - Reed Smith LLP, a limited liability partnership registered in England and Wales.

-In Hong Kong - Reed Smith Richards Butler, a Hong Kong general partnership
+In Hong Kong - Reed Smith Richards Butler (a Hong Kong general partnership) and RSRB Secretariat Ltd.

 California privacy rights